New ‘Suspiria’ Image Depicts A Witchcraft Dance, Dakota Johnson Says Shooting The Sequence Was ‘Terrifying’

 “I trained on and off for about a year before we started filming, but I’m not a professional dancer.
 It was terrifying.”

 Earlier this year, audiences at CinemaCon were also terrified, as they saw the first unrated footage of Suspiria.
 MovieWeb reports that the footage revealed a dancer’s body being torn apart, and many viewers gasped in shock as they looked away in horror.
 As seen above, the trailer doesn’t feature any dialogue or gore, but many fans feel that the trailer is even scarier than many recent feature-length horror movies.
-Fans are also curious as to what the mysterious hook is all about, and we can all find out on November 2, 2018, when one of the creepiest horror movies of the year debuts, Suspiria.
+Fans are also curious as to what the mysterious hook is all about, and we can all find out on November 2, 2018, when one of the creepiest horror movies of the year, Suspiria, debuts.